 Simple concept — not so easy to implement!

-However, staying up-to-date with change in this fast-paced environment already grants you an immediate advantage.
+However, staying up-to-date with changes in this fast-paced environment already grants you an immediate advantage.

 To remain succinct, this guide will largely reference B2B SaaS.
 Although B2C SaaS marketing techniques are sometimes interchangeable, there are also distinct differences.